hackathonsforschools/website/docs/constitution.md

 hide: true
 ---

-The following document is the constitution for the **Hackathons for Schools Association**. **Hackathons for Schools Association** is an Unincorporated Association and will sometimes be referred to as **HFSA** throughout this document.
+The following document is the constitution for the **Hackathons for Schools Association**. **Hackathons for Schools Association** is an Unincorporated Association and will sometimes be referred to as **H4S** throughout this document.

 ## Aims